zojer-studio/substrate/content/Running the ship.md

 date: 2025-06-07
 ---

-This is one of the foundations of [[Partnership, and the intimacy of truly living with someone|Partnership]].
+This is one of the foundations of [[Partnership]].
 When a new ship bands together, it first needs to go through the process of figuring out:
 - which functions drain our energy?
 - which functions boost our energy?